ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    * For daily replication, specify the starting time in hours and minutes in Coordinated Universal Time.
 Enter a value between 00:00 and 23:59.
 For your convenience, the Coordinated Universal Time value is converted into your local time.
    * For weekly replication, specify the days of the week you want replication to run and the start time in Coordinated Universal Time.
 Enter a value between 00:00 and 23:59.
    * For monthly replication, choose a Day 1 - 28.
 For the start time, enter a value between 00:00 and 23:59.
-   * If you specify a `cron-spec` expression, replications must be scheduled not less than 1 hour.
+   * If you specify a `cron-spec` expression, replications must be scheduled not less than 15 minutes.
 Enter the replication frequency in `cron-spec` format: minute, hour, day, month, and weekday.
 For example, to replicate every day at 5:30 PM you need to enter `30 17 * * *`.

 1. Encryption
    * **Encryption in transit** is disabled by default, you can click the toggle to enable.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit). |